 We find a general solution to the Einstein-Maxwell-dilaton theory, where the dilaton field is coupled to both the electromagnetic field and the cosmological constant, based on the four-dimensional Eguchi-Hanson type II space, which is given by the metric function as,

 where $a$ is the coupling constant and $g_\pm$, $j_\pm$ and $c$ are arbitrary constants.
 The metric function $R(t)$ and the cosmological constant are still given by (\ref{RR}) and (\ref{cosmoc}).
-Moreover, we get the same constraint on the coupling constant $a$ and $b$ as (\ref{abm2}).
+Moreover, we get the same constraint on the coupling constant $a$ and $b$, as given by equation (\ref{abm2}).